qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## Optional QoL Bed Tramming Macros

+Tired of tramming the bed using the old paper and nozzle drag test?
+The Beacon Probe knows precisely when the nozzle is touching the print bed, so let it do that job for you!
+It'll do it more accurately than you can by dragging a piece of paper under the nozzle.

-With the Beacon Probe now providing for accurate bed offset measurements, the probe can be used to make the task tramming the bed using the 4 knobs under the print bed a lot easier.
+This makes the task of tramming the bed using the 4 knobs under the print bed a lot easier.

 Add the following macros to the end of your `gcode_macro.cfg` file: